-The two-year International Master of Science in Quantitative Economics (IMSQE) MSc programme is an elite fulltime MSc programme at the Department of Economics and Business, Aarhus BSS.
-Students tailor their own study programme on the basis of a range of advance-level courses with a quantitative orientation and selected PhD-level courses.
-The programme requires strong analytical skills in quantitative methods and there are special requirements regarding the level an qualitative contents of written assignments.
+The two-year International Master of Science in Quantitative Economics (IMSQE) programme is an elite full-time MSc programme at the Department of Economics and Business, Aarhus BSS.
+Students tailor their own study programme based on a range of advanced-level courses with a quantitative orientation and selected PhD level courses.
+The programme requires strong analytical skills in quantitative methods and there are special requirements regarding the level and qualitative content of written assignments.

 Candidates completing the IMSQE programme will acquire analytical skills at a very high level which are in increasing demand.
 Potential future employers of the candidates are Danish as well as international organisations, consulting firms, ministries and government agencies, and financial institutions such as commercial banks, mortgage institutions, pension funds, insurance companies and investment banks.
 Furthermore, the IMSQE programme provides an excellent opportunity for candidates to continue their studies at PhD level.
 For students who wish to continue in the PhD programme, a special transitional arrangement will be provided to bridge the transition from the IMSQE programme to research training.

 Find further information about the IMSQE programme here.

 Access to the Master’s degree programme in Quantitative Economics at Aarhus University requires the successful completion of one of the following bachelor’s degree programmes:

 Apart from a successfully completed, relevant Bachelor’s degree a grade point average of 8.5 (according to the Danish 12 point grading scale) or above is required to qualify for admission to the IMSQE programme.
 When calculating the grade point average, the admissions committee assesses each applicant on the basis of the average mark of the Bachelor’s degree at the time of application.
 Marks/grades obtained after the application deadline will not be included in the GPA.